martian-cloud/tharsis-cli/docs/commands.md

 - `--kubernetes-federated-audience` - Kubernetes federated audience.
 The audience should match the client_id configured in your EKS OIDC identity provider.
 (Only if type is kubernetes_federated)

-- `--tharsis-federated-service-account-id` - Tharsis service account ID or TRN.
+- `--tharsis-federated-service-account-path` - Tharsis service account path this managed identity will assume.
 (Only if type is tharsis_federated)

-- `--tharsis-federated-service-account-path` - Tharsis service account path this managed identity will assume.
-(Only if type is tharsis_federated).
-Deprecated.

 </details>